Police exhume priest's body in murdered nun cold case

 An alternate theory

-Cesnik was 26 years old and on a sabbatical from the Roman Catholic Church.
+Cesnik was 26 and on a sabbatical from the Roman Catholic Church.
 She had moved to an apartment outside the convent with another nun and began teaching at Western High School in Baltimore on November 7, 1969, when she left her apartment to run an errand at Edmondson Village Shopping Center in Baltimore, according to Armacost.
 When she didn't come home, her roommate reported her missing the next day.

-Her body was found on January 3, 1970 and her case has remained open for the Baltimore County Police ever since, Armacost said.
+Her body was found in Lansdowne, south of Baltimore, on January 3, 1970.
+An autopsy found Cesnik died from blunt force trauma to the head, according to police.
+Her case has remained open ever since, Armacost said.

 One of Baltimore's most infamous cold cases, Cesnik's death is the subject of a new documentary series, "The Keepers," which releases May 19 on Netflix.

-Armacost says the timing of Maskell's exhumation has nothing to do with the documentary, and opening the priest's grave was simply a step that cold case investigators felt needed to be taken to leave no stone unturned.
+Armacost says the timing of Maskell's exhumation has nothing to do with the documentary, and opening the priest's grave was simply a step that cold-case investigators felt needed to be taken to leave no stone unturned.

 Police have also looked into whether Cesnik's death is related to the deaths of three other young women in the Baltimore area around the same time.

-According to police, Joyce Helen Malecki, 20, disappeared from a shopping mall only days after Cesnik on November 11, 1969 in Glen Burnie, Maryland, a suburb of Baltimore.
+According to police, Joyce Helen Malecki, 20, disappeared from a shopping mall only days after Cesnik on November 11, 1969, in Glen Burnie, a suburb of Baltimore.

 Grace Elizabeth Montanye, 16, met a stranger at a shopping mall on Sept 29, 1971 in south Baltimore, according to police.